Flag of Glamorgan: Origin and evolution

 The flag is a banner of the arms which were, centuries after the fact, attributed to Iestyn ap Gwrgant, the last independent ruler of the Kingdom of Morgannwg, which is today Glamorgan.
 Though the arms' origin beyond that is unclear, they are widely believed to be based on the arms of the de Clare family, a prominent Anglo-Norman noble family, notably the Norman Lords of Glamorgan.
 The de Clare arms have a similar design of simply three chevrons, though they are red and the field is yellow.
-John speed’s 1611 map of Glamorgan uses a coat of arms with a familiar red field but gold chevrons to symbolise Cardiff.
+John Speed's 1611 map of Glamorgan uses a coat of arms with a familiar red field but gold chevrons to symbolise Cardiff.
 The chevrons, accompanied by a book of bound Argent the dexter page charged with a crescent and the sinister with an embattled Annulet both Gules all within a bordure Argent, are today used as the arms of Cardiff University.

-The first time the arms were used as such was on a seal by Lleision d’Avene, Gwrgant's great-great-great grandson.
+The first time the arms were used as such was on a seal by Lleision d’Avene, Gwrgant's great-great-great-grandson.
 According to documents from the time, the ruined Margam Abbey in Neath Port Talbot allegedly had the arms in its stonework.
 The arms continued to be heavily associated with the county through to the 19th century, when the company responsible for the Rhymney Railway began using the arms in their badge.
 (Cardiff Railway also used it in their logo.)

 Modern use

 Cardiff was awarded arms whose shield featured a dragon holding the chevron flag in 1906, a precedent set by the arms of several other local council authorities.
-Philip Tibbetts, vexillologist who conducted the competitions that selected the flags for Aberdeenshire, Banffshire, Berwickshire, Caithness East Lothian, Moray, Sutherland, Tiree, Skye and Maryhill proposed the arms as a flag for the county.
+Philip Tibbetts, a vexillologist who conducted the competitions that selected the flags for Aberdeenshire, Banffshire, Berwickshire, Caithness East Lothian, Moray, Sutherland, Tiree, Skye and Maryhill, proposed the arms as a flag for the county.
 Local historical societies supported his bid, and the flag was registered by the Flag Institute in 2013.